-Each accepted professional will receive an individual schedule, including all applicable Mediation Sessions and locations, prior to the Competition after the application process have been closed.
+Each accepted professional will receive an individual schedule, including all applicable Mediation Sessions and locations, prior to the Competition after the application process has been closed.

 When the Organizing Committee contacts the professional to indicate his or her availabilities for the Mediation Sessions, the professional will also have the opportunity to register for the social events.

 Should you wish to bring a guest (for example, your spouse or partner) to one of the social events, please contact us prior to the Competition.
 We have a limited amount of additional space reserved for additional guests.
 Unfortunately, we are not able to invite your guest free of charge.
 A registration fee shall be paid prior to the Competition.